sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_mosaic-X5/docs/hardware_overview.md

 	The mosaic-X5 is a sophisticated module with an internal web server that can be utilized with any web browser.
 On the GNSS Flex module, the web server is accessed through either the USB data pins from the standard GNSS Flex headers; or the Ethernet PHY of the mosaic-X5, which is broken out on an third 2x10 pin, 2mm pitch female header.
 To guide users through the configuration options, Septentrio provides dozens of [video tutorials](https://www.youtube.com/@SeptentrioGNSS/videos) about the web interface.

 	For the users who prefer a command-line interface, Septentrio has you covered.
-Users can still control and configure the mosaic-X5 module through a CLI, which is useful for scenarios such as production line testing *(in fact, that is how we test this board)* or remote access.
+Users can still control and configure the mosaic-X5 GNSS receiver through a CLI, which is useful for scenarios such as production line testing *(in fact, that is how we test this board)* or remote access.

 </div>